Itchy skin and stomach upset could be allergic reactions to your dog’s diet.

 Environmental Allergies In Dogs

 An environmental allergy is a reaction to things found within the dog’s external environment.
 (Pollen, grass, and household dust are common allergens.)
-Symptoms typically include itchy skin, hotspots, runny eyes, poor coat health, and a low quality of life.
+Symptoms typically include itchy skin, hotspots, runny eyes, poor skin and coat health, and a low quality of life.

 Food Allergies In Dogs